MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Add-MailboxPermission.md

 - Mail users
 - Security groups

-**Note**: When a security group is used to specify Full Access permissions, the Auto-mapping feature won't automatically add the mailbox in Outlook for the group member.
-See [this support article](https://docs.microsoft.com/en-us/outlook/troubleshoot/profiles-and-accounts/full-access-mailbox-not-automapped-outlook-profile) for more information.
+**Note**: When a security group is used to specify Full Access permissions, the auto-mapping feature won't automatically add the mailbox in Outlook for the group member.
+See the [Mailboxes to which your account has full access aren't automapped to Outlook profile](/outlook/troubleshoot/profiles-and-accounts/full-access-mailbox-not-automapped-outlook-profile) article for more information.

 You can use any value that uniquely identifies the user or group.
 For example: